-The accuracy of the data input in the system for income recognition, classification into performing and non performing Advances and provisioning in accordance with the IRAC norm in respect of the top 20 branches allotted to us.
+The accuracy of the data input in the system for income recognition, classification into performing and non performing Advances and provisioning in accordance with the RRACP norm in respect of the top 20 branches allotted to us.
 We have also relied on the work done by the branch auditors for other domestic and foreign branches selected by the Bank.

-- Existence and effectiveness of monitoring mechanisms such as Internal Audit, Systems Audit, Credit Audit and Concurrent Audit as per the policies and procedures of the Test checked the identification and provisioning of non-performing assets in accordance with RBI Guidelines issued from time to time. - Evaluated and tested the management estimates and judgements for the purpose of identification of NPA and adequacy of provision required as per RBI's Prudential norms.
-Ensured exceptions noticed during our audit procedures are duly corrected. - Ill.Information Technology (IT), Migration of Data and controls impacting financial Reporting.
-During the year, data of e-Dena & e-Vijaya Bank has been migrated to Bank's data as per the overall integration plan after the merger of three Banks.
-The Bank's financial accounting and reporting systems are highly dependent on the effective working of the Core Banking Solution (CBS) and other IT systems linked to the CBS or working independently. - independently.
+Existence and effectiveness of monitoring mechanisms such as Internal Audit, Existence and effectiveness of monitoring mechanisms such as Internal Audit Systems Audit, Credit Audit and Concurrent Audit as per the policies and procedures of the Bank;

+Test checked the identification and provisioning of non-performing assets in accordance with RBI Guidelines issued from time to time.
+Evaluated and tested the management estimates and judgements for the purpose of identification of NPA and adequacy of provision required as per RBI's Prudential norms.

+Evaluated the effectiveness of automated IT based system of asset classification implemented by the Bank during the year in accordance with the directives of RBI.
+We have also relied on the reports of IT System Audit experts with respect to the business logics / parameters inbuilt in CBS for identification of NPAs and provisioning in respect thereof.

+Ensured exceptions noticed during our audit procedures are duly corrected.

+Information Technology (IT) and controls impacting financial Reporting

+Information Technology (IT) and controls impacting financial Reporting The Bank's financial accounting and reporting systems are highly dependent on the effective working of the Core Banking Solution (CBS) and other IT systems linked to the CBS or working independently.

-Our areas of focus relate to the logic that is fed into the system, accuracy of migrated data, sanctity and reliability of the data, access management and segregation of duties.
-These underlying principles are important because they ensure that changes to applications and data are appropriate, authorized, cleansed and monitored, so that the system generates accurate and reliable reports/ returns and other financial and non-financial information that is used for the preparation and presentation of the financial Technology (IT) systems used in financial reporting process.
+Our areas of focus relate to the logic that is fed into the system, sanctity and reliability of the data, access management and segregation of duties.
+These underlying principles are important because they ensure that changes to applications and data are appropriate, authorized, cleansed and monitored, so that the system generates accurate and reliable reports/ returns and other financial and non-financial information that is used for the preparation and presentation of the financial statements.
+Technology (IT) systems are used in financial reporting process.
 The Bank's operational and financial processes generate extensive volume on daily basis and process varied and complex transactions which are highly dependent on IT systems.
 There is a risk that automated accounting procedures and related internal controls may not be accurately designed and operating effectively, hence considered as a key audit matter.